Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 * 5 = Verify current record (rejected as incorrect).
 * Q = Query current record.
 * R = Re-determine current record.

+**redeterminerNameAttributeHandling**

+To change the behaviour for updating the determiner name associated with a record after a redetermination, set to one of the following:

+* overwriteOnRedet - The determiner name attribute of a record is changed to the name of the user performing a redetermination.
+This is the default.
+* allowChoice - the user performing a redetermination is able to choose whether to overwrite the determiner name associated with a record or leave it as it is.

 **showSelectedRow**